-The NDGAP can deny the issuance of a travel document for beneficiaries of international protection in case the national security agencies, the National Tax and Customs Administration of Hungary or the Police provides information to the NDGAP according to which the person should not get a travel document for reasons of national security and public order.
-The resolution rejecting the issuance of a bilingual travel document to the refugee may be subject to judicial review.
-As it is fixed in the Asylum Act, the petition for judicial review shall be submitted to the asylum authority within 3 days following the date of delivery of the decision.
-The NDGAP shall, without a delay, forward the petition for judicial review to the competent court together with the documents of the case and any counterclaim attached.
-The petition for judicial review shall be adjudged by the court within 8 days in non-contentious proceedings, relying on the available documents.
-The court may overturn the decision of the refugee authority.
-The court's decision adopted as a result of the proceedings was subject to judicial review by the Curia between 1 July 2020 and 14 May 2021.
-The same rules are applied to refugees and beneficiaries of subsidiary protection.
+Police provide information to the NDGAP according to which the person should not get a travel document for reasons of national security and public order.609 The resolution rejecting the issuance of a bilingual travel document to the refugee may be subject to judicial review.610 As it is fixed in the Asylum Act, the petition for judicial review shall be submitted to the asylum authority within 3 days following the date of delivery of the decision.611 The NDGAP shall, without delay, forward the petition for judicial review to the competent court together with the documents of the case and any counterclaim attached.612 The petition for judicial review shall be adjudged by the court within 8 days in non-contentious proceedings, relying on the available documents.613 The court may overturn the decision of the refugee authority.
+The court's decision adopted as a result of the proceedings was subject to judicial review by the Curia between 1 July 2020 and 14 May 2021.614 The same rules are applied to refugees and beneficiaries of subsidiary protection.

 In practice, in order to receive the travel document, beneficiaries of international protection have to apply for it in a separate form at the competent office of NDGAP.
-The fee of the procedure is around €20 and the applicant must have already obtained his/her ID card and the address card.
+The fee of the procedure is around €20 and the applicant must have already obtained their ID card and the address card.
 Obtaining the latter could be problematic because of the difficulties beneficiaries face concerning housing (see section on Housing).
-The authority issues the travel document within 22 working days.572
+The authority issues the travel document within 22 working days.615

-According to the statistics of NDGAP there were 572 travel documents for refugees and 432 for beneficiaries of subsidiary protection issued in 2021.
-573
+According to the statistics of NDGAP there were 617 travel documents for refugees and 444 for beneficiaries of subsidiary protection issued in 2022.616